awslabs/harmonix/website/docs/techdocs/security.md

 ```

 :::info
 Environment provider authors can reason about the required set of permissions for provisioning and operating applications for this environment.
-OPA on AWS provides sample templates for Amazon ECS, Amazon EKS, and Serverless environment providers.
+Harmonix on AWS provides sample templates for Amazon ECS, Amazon EKS, and Serverless environment providers.
 :::

 ### Diving deep to access roles trust policy

-As described above, OPA on AWS provides a pattern of assuming access to particular AWS environments.
+As described above, Harmonix on AWS provides a pattern of assuming access to particular AWS environments.
 Out of the box, when provisioning a new environment provider, the *provisioning role* and *operations role* are created and their trust policy is modified to enable the platform role and pipeline role respectively.

 example of: commercial-us-commercial-dev-**provisioning-role** - Assumed by gitlab pipeline role
 ```json